-The Summer 2017 camp season will explore topics ranging from cartooning and drawing, creative writing, theater and teen leadership to video game design, robotics, geocaching, forensic science and more.
+The Summer 2018 camp season will explore topics ranging from cartooning and drawing, creative writing, theater and teen leadership to video game design, robotics, fashion design, forensic science and more.
 A one-day Babysitting Training Camp is also offered in partnership with the American Red Cross.

 This summer, a variety of full-day and half-day camp programs will be offered each week at the Ambler, Main and Center City campuses.
 Full-day camps will run from 9 a.m. to 4 p.m.
 Half-day camps will run from 9 a.m. to 12 p.m. and 1 to 4 p.m.
 This allows campers the opportunity to stay for the entire day or just come for a part of the day.
 It also provides flexibility for parents who might be seeking all day or half day programs for their children.